microsoft/msquic/docs/Diagnostics.md

 You must replace `PROFILE` with the name of the profile you want to run.
 Some of the useful profiles are:

 - `Stacks.Light`- Collects CPU callstacks.
-- `Stacks.Verbose`- Collects CPU callstacks, DPUs and interrupts.
+- `Stacks.Verbose`- Collects CPU callstacks, DPCs and interrupts.
 - `Performance.Light` - Collects performance related events useful for automated tool processing.
 - `Performance.Verbose` - Collects `Performance.Light` plus CPU callstacks.
 - `Basic.Light` - Collects general, "low volume" MsQuic events.
 Useful for a "big picture" understanding, with as few events collected as possible.